Arizona Soccer Camp

-We welcome players who are 14 years old and entering ninth grade.
+We welcome players who are at least 14 years old and entering ninth grade.
 Last year five former pro players on our staff shared their experience with our campers.
 College counseling sessions are held to help campers gather the information they need to become college soccer players.
 These sessions include: how to contact coaches, financial aid and scholarships, forum with college coaches, and forum with current college players who are former campers.
 The week ends when we bring in a DJ and have a camp dance and pizza party.
-On Friday morning every camper has a meeting with their camp coach and receives a full written evaluation.
+On Thursday morning every camper has a meeting with their camp coach and receives a full written evaluation.
 This evaluation gives a professional’s view of the camper’s progress and makes suggestions for improvement in technical and tactical areas.

 The Arizona Soccer Camp offers total keeper coaching that includes the technical, tactical, and psychological training you need.
 Demonstrations and drills are used to reinforce skills; but the real benefits come from the competitions, small sided scrimmages, and full games against field players.
 There are separate groups for 10-13 year olds and high school players.
 Keepers and field players train in their specialty during the day and scrimmage together in the evening.
 By the end of the week our coaches will have you getting to crosses that you couldn’t touch before and saving shots that you thought were unstoppable.

 Check-in: between 1:00-2:30pm for residential campers and between 2:00-2:30pm for day and extended day campers.